teamdeeson/codex/docs/working-at-deeson/personal-goals-and-development.md

 During the trial period we’re expecting everyone to have three or four OKRs for each quarter.

 Each team member is responsible for setting their own OKRs, with advice from other members of the agency as they feel necessary.
-In practice, this probably means you need to get advice and guidance from a pod lead, chapter lead and/or director, but who you involve is up to you depending on the nature of your goals.
+In practice, this probably means you need to get advice and guidance from a chapter lead and/or director, but who you involve is up to you depending on the nature of your goals.

 All OKRs are shared and reported on [publicly here](https://docs.google.com/a/deeson.co.uk/spreadsheets/d/1PtX_sRt82f5j_gSzV7I3T1YKmS62AKwvxUz2mfuCquc/edit?usp=drive_web) so everyone knows what everyone else is aiming to do.